 Sources Examples High-Risk Activities Includes operations or events where a material misstatement could easily occur.
 For example, an inventory of high-value diamonds or gold bars held by a jeweller, or a new/complex accounting system being introduced.

-Sources Examples Large Non- Routine Transactions (Size or Nature) Identified significant related party transactions outside the entity's normal course of business are to be treated as giving rise to significant risks.
+Large Non-Routine Transactions (Size or Nature) Identified significant related party transactions outside the entity's normal course of business are to be treated as giving rise to significant risks.
 Includes infrequent and large transactions.
-For example: Unusual volume of routine transactions with a related party; A major sales or supply contract; The purchase or sale of major business assets or business segments; and Sale of the business to a third party.
+For example: • Unusual volume of routine transactions with a related party; • A major sales or supply contract; • The purchase or sale of major business assets or business segments; and • Sale of the business to a third party.
 Routine non-complex transactions that are subject to systematic processing are less likely to give rise to significant risks.
 Matters Requiring Judgment or Management Intervention Examples would include: The assumptions and calculations used by management in developing major estimates; Complex calculations or accounting principles; Revenue recognition (presumed to be a significant risk) that is subject to differing interpretation; Extensive manual data collection and processing; and Where management intervention is required to specify the accounting treatment to be used.
+Financial Statement Disclosures Examples could include quantitative or qualitative aspects of disclosures such as: New or revised disclosures required as a result of changes in the entity's environment, financial condition or activities, such as significant business combination or reorganization of its finances.
+Changes in the applicable financial reporting framework that have a significant impact on the entity.
+Disclosures related to pension or other retirement benefit obligations.
+Significant management assumptions used to prepare estimates.
+Factors leading to a significant impairment of an asset.

-Potential for Fraud The risk of not detecting a material misstatement resulting from fraud (which is intentional and deliberately concealed) is higher than the risk of not detecting one resulting from error.
+Sources Examples Potential for Fraud The risk of not detecting a material misstatement resulting from fraud (which is intentional and deliberately concealed) is higher than the risk of not detecting one resulting from error.
 In evaluating whether significant risks could result from the identified fraud risk factors and the possible scenarios and schemes identified in team discussions (see Volume 2, Chapter 7), consider the following: Skillfulness of the potential perpetrator; Relative size of individual amounts manipulated; Level of authority of management or employee to: Directly or indirectly manipulate accounting records, and Override control procedures; Frequency and extent of manipulation involved; Possible degree of collusion; Intentional misrepresentations being made to the auditor; and Previous audit experience or concerns expressed by other persons.
 Significant fraud risks may be identified at any stage in the audit as a result of new information being obtained.